zixin96/PersonalWebsite/src/projects/hack.md

-# tinyOpenGL - A Software Rasterizer
+# hackPathTracer - From NAND to Path Tracer

 <!-- TABLE OF CONTENTS -->

 <details>
   <summary>Table of Contents</summary>
   <ol>